vladdsm/myblog_attempt/_posts/2017-11-26-topics-identify-problems-with-ai.md

 This little article describes the idea of using AI to identify problems.
 Problems in manufacturing where you have a lot of time-series data that are coming from multiple machines or processes.
 It gives an insights on how to transform basic SQL data on the server into the valuable information to alert human on the problems.

-## Pre-face
+## Why to bother?

 Few month ago I went to Bern city centre.
-I went there with a purpose to visit a place where **Albert Einstein** was living more than hundred years ago.
+I went there with a purpose to visit a [place](http://www.einstein-bern.ch/index.php?lang=en) where **Albert Einstein** was living more than hundred years ago.
 Believe me this place is very hard to find!
 It's so much hidden around fancy shops and caffee's.
 The museum is very small and depicting few years of the life of the later famous scientist.
 My attention however, was brought not to the famous formula, not the fact that he had not been good at math or languages.
 I was shocked with the fact how determine he was to solve problems.
 He took 1.5 years to solve just one problem.
 I had a very simple thought: "What if the guy had computing power we have today?"..."What if he could combine it with that genious?"...
-I went back home and was determined to think how it's possible to use computing power to solve problems.
+I went back home and was determined to think how it's possible to use computing power to solve problems?
 But then I quickly realized that the first thing I should do is different.
 I need to find the problem I want to solve first.
-I tried to research the subject and found several approaches on using computational power to identify a problems
+I tried to research the subject and found several approaches on using computational power to identify problems

 ## What is the problem?

 In order to find a problem you need to know what is the problem?
-I was probably influenced by Kepner Treqoe approach that says that problem is when the object has deviation from normal state.
-Fine with that.
-Object can be a state of the object or process.
-It can be a result of the process that has a business importance.
+I was probably influenced by Kepner Treqoe approach that says that **problem is when the object new state deviate from original state AND this new state is something un-desirable**.
+In order to turn this into math we need to quantify *Object State* as something measurable.
+This *metric* can be result of the process that has a business importance.
 This can be resulting throughput, delivery time, sales values, quality score, satisfaction levels...

-## Combining power of logic and computers

 But when the deviation starts?
 How to find this magic threshold without explicit setting of parameters?
+How can we at least suggest this state to the human to later decide if it's *undesirable* or not?

 ## Ideas from Problem Solving

-Here came an idea about using logical thinking from *Problem solving methodology*.
+Here came an idea about using logical thinking from *Problem Solving Methodology*.
 This brings us the assumption that any change in property over time potentially can lead to the problem.
 For example let's take a generic manufacturing process.
 In case the machine stopped working the first thing we must check is to verify what we did shortly before this failure occurred?
 We have a first hint: **monitor change**.

 Let's continue our discussion on what problem solving can bring to us?
 It will also add another dimension by asking: "Is there are another process or system(s) that might have a problem but not having it?".
 More over this logical approach will ask you to find what are the differences between properties of these processes or systems.
 Hence we have second hint: **Compare objects**

+## Combining power of logic and computers

 Obvously, the next idea was to see what strategies can we exploit to *automate* problem identification using Artificial Intelligence